Speakers & Presentations

 expandPre-Conference Reception

-Join us for an IN-PERSON Shoulder to Shoulder Pre-Conference Event, held at the Oregon DHS East Branch in Portland, Oregon.
-Come to connect with others, enjoy some light refreshments and appetizers and hear an inspiring speaker.
+Join us for an IN-PERSON Shoulder to Shoulder Pre-Conference Event, held at the Monarch Hotel & Conference Center in Clackamas, OR.
+Come to connect with others, enjoy some light refreshments, appetizers and desserts.
+We'll have the opportunity to hear from inspiring speakers with the foster care alumni panel.

 Speaker(s): None